andydixon/DaFT/README.md

 ## Overview

-Federaliser ensures that all your data outputs are provided in a consistent format.
-No matter what your data source or output style is, Federaliser makes it easy to integrate your data with existing monitoring and metrics systems.
+DaFT ensures that all your data outputs are provided in a consistent format.
+No matter what your data source or output style is, DaFT makes it easy to integrate your data with existing monitoring and metrics systems.

 ---